 Do not operate the outboard motor until it has been securely mounted on the boat in accordance with the instructions below.
-ENOW00009-1A

-- Mounting the outboard motor without following this manual can lead to unsafe conditions such as poor maneuverability, lack of control or fire. - Loose clamp screws and/or mounting bolts can lead to the release or displacement of the outboard motor, possibly resulting in lost of control and/or serious personal injury.
-Be sure that fasteners are tightened to the specified torque (30 Nm (3.0 kgf) 13 ft-lb).
-Check the fasteners for tightness from time to time. - Be sure to use outboard mounting fasteners included in the outboard motor package or their equivalents in terms of size, material, quality and strength.
+- Mounting the outboard motor without following this manual can lead to unsafe conditions such as poor maneuverability, lack of control or fire. - Loose clamp screws can lead to the release or displacement of the outboard motor, possibly resulting in lost of control and/or serious personal injury.
+Be sure that clamp screws are tightened securely.
+Check the clamp screws for tightness from time to time.

+Keep the outboard motor in a vertical position when mounting.